-If the Interconnecting Customer does not initiate construction within twelve (12) months of signing the Interconnection Service Agreement, the Company may require the Interconnecting Customer to provide evidence that the project is moving toward construction.
+For the Expedited and Standard processes, if the Interconnecting Customer does not initiate construction within twelve (12) months of signing the Interconnection Service Agreement, the Company may require the Interconnecting Customer to provide evidence that the project is moving toward construction.
 In the event that the Interconnecting Customer cannot provide such evidence, the Company reserves the right to require additional study or require the Interconnecting Customer to reapply for interconnection.
 Situations that could trigger enforcement of this time limit are: (1) material changes on the distribution circuits (e.g., load changes, circuit reconfiguration) or (2) a second application for interconnection received by the Company on a circuit from the same substation.
 The same rights of the Company to require the Interconnecting Customer to reapply for interconnection pertains if the Interconnecting Customer, after initiating construction, does not complete construction within twenty-four months.
 Notwithstanding these maximum Time Frames, the Company shall endeavor to meet the Interconnecting Customer’s needs.
 However, the Company will be required to retain the work previously performed in order to reduce the initial and Supplemental Review costs incurred for a period of no less than 1 year.

-In the Standard process, where there are multiple interdependent Interconnection Applications on the same feeder, any subsequent Interconnecting Customer behind another Interconnection Application on a feeder can request that an Impact Study be conducted with mutually agreed upon Time Frames, or request that their Impact Study be suspended until the initial Interconnection Application’s study and any other preceding Interconnection Application’s Impact Study are completed.
-These provisions shall serve as an interim measure until the DG Working Group develops and implements a more permanent method of addressing multiple Interconnection Applications on a single feeder through group studies or other means and suspension of Time Frames for such studies.

 Interconnection Application and Facility Construction Time Frame Management

-Initial Withdrawal Process (one time event within 2-3 months after DPU Order)
+Initial Withdrawal Process (one time event within 2-3 months after DPU Order, D.P.U.
+11-75-E issued on March 13, 2013)

 For those Interconnecting Customers with Interconnection Applications pending on the effective date of these tariff revisions, at any stage in the Interconnection Application or Facility construction process, if a Company has not had contact with an Interconnecting Customer for more than 30 Business Days, the Company shall contact, via letter and email or telephone if the Company does not have an email address for the Interconnecting Customer, the Interconnecting Customer, alternative contact(s), and the most recent point of contact.
 The Company must note in this communication that, in the event the Interconnecting Customer does not contact the Company within 30 Business Days, the Interconnecting Customer’s Interconnection Application will be considered withdrawn as authorized by the Department and that, if the Interconnecting Customer wished to pursue interconnection in the future, he/she would need to reapply.
 If the Interconnecting Customer responds, the Interconnection Application shall follow the On-Going Interconnecting Customer Time Frame Compliance set out below.
 If the Interconnecting Customer does not contact the Company within the allotted 30 Business Days, the Interconnection Application shall be considered withdrawn and, any fees paid shall not be refunded.
 However, the Company will be required to retain the work previously performed in order to reduce the initial and Supplemental Review costs incurred for a period of no less than 1 year.